 Instructional Design & Development

-The purpose of the UAB Instructional Design and Development (IDD) program is to train qualified instructional designers who effectively analyze, design, develop, evaluate, and implement quality online, blended, and on-ground instruction.
+The purpose of the UAB Instructional Design and Development (IDD) program is to train qualified instructional designers and learning experience designers who effectively analyze, design, develop, evaluate, and implement quality online, blended, and on-ground learning experiences.
 This fully-online program follows and achieves the International Board of Standards for Training, Performance and Instruction (IBSTPI) competencies and performance standards for instructional designers.

-Instructional design and development is the practice of systematically creating instructional experiences that make the acquisition of knowledge and skill more efficient and effective.
-The process consists broadly of determining the current state and needs of the learner, defining the end goal of instruction, and creating some "intervention" to assist in the transition.
+Instructional design and development is the practice of systematically creating learning experiences that make the development of knowledge and skill more efficient and effective.
+The process consists broadly of determining the current state and needs of the learner, defining the end goal, and creating some "intervention" to assist in the transition.
 The process is guided by pedagogically-tested theories of learning and may take place in many different learning environments.
 As a field, instructional design and development is historically and traditionally rooted in cognitive and behavioral psychology, though recently, constructivism has influenced thinking in the field.

 RequirementsHours